 Statute of Limitations

-Medical malpractice insurance rates in New York are 20 – 50% higher than most of the average rates in the U.S. The number of malpractice claims and severity of payouts has remained high influencing malpractice insurance companies to hold the line on premiums.
-As with any other line of insurance, where there is a higher risk there will be higher costs in obtaining insurance protection.
+Medical malpractice insurance rates in New York are 20 – 50% higher than most of the average rates in the U.S. The number of malpractices claims, and severity of payouts has remained high, influencing malpractice insurance companies to hold the line on premiums.
+As with any other line of insurance, where there is a higher risk, there will be higher costs in obtaining insurance protection.
 For example, a Primary Care physician in New York pays anywhere from $17,000 to $40,000 per year for malpractice insurance with an admitted carrier.
-Primary Care physicians including Internal Medicine, Family Practice, and Pediatrics make up about 40% of the total medical malpractice insurance market in New York.
+Primary Care physicians, including Internal Medicine, Family Practice, and Pediatrics, make up about 40% of the total medical malpractice insurance market in New York.
 The average rate for an Anesthesiologist in New York is approximately $40,000 per year, and the average rate for an OB/GYN is about $150,000 per year.

 Physicians do have the option to choose insurance coverage with a non-admitted insurance carrier in New York.
 The coverage is offered through Risk Retention Groups (RRGs) and the rates are significantly lower.
 These alternative coverage options are increasingly accepted by physicians and hospitals in the state.

 New York Counties